nclarius/shell-scripts/toggle-krunner/README.md

-# Modfifier-Only Shortcuts
+# Toggle KRunner

-Shell script and instructions to make modifier keys (Ctrl, Alt, Meta, ...) in isolation trigger certain actions; here: press meta key to toggle open/close KRunner.
+Shell script and instructions for a shortcut (here: modifier-only key Meta) to toggle open/close KRunner.

 ## Set-up